 - Select the Service account credentials as the user name.

 - Enable the Full Control check box, then click Apply.

 - Click OK.

 If you are storing the database and vDisks on a SAN, use local system accounts for the Stream Service.
-Unlike a Windows network share, creating special Service Account Credentials to guarantee access to your data may not be necessary to guarantee access to your data.
+Unlike a Windows network share, creating special Service Account Credentials to guarantee access to your data is not necessary to guarantee access to your data.

-In most cases, a SAN configuration allows setting up as if the database and vDisks were stored locally on the Provisioning Server.
+Usually, a SAN configuration allows setting up as if the database and vDisks were stored locally on the Citrix Provisioning server.